dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Proverbs are always platitudes until you have personally experienced the truth of them.
+  Never let the future disturb you.
+You will meet it, if you have to, with the same weapons of reason which today arm you against the present.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1480 days)